 How do I make my fake Christmas tree smell real?

-If you love a real tree larger for it’s glorious scent, fear not because you can emulate the same smell with a touch of trickery.
+If you love a real tree mostly for its glorious scent, fear not because you can emulate the same smell with a touch of trickery.
 In recent years Scentsicles have become a thing.
 These magical sticks are soaked in seasonal scents and they cleverly hang from the branches, undetected.

 If you want a more subtle hint of scent you can hang pine cones interspersed on the inner branches, attaching them using green gardening twine.
 A bundle of cinnamon sticks would also do the job if you’re looking for an alternative Christmas scent.

 Alternatively, we’ve found a brilliant way to scent your Christmas tree.
 Just buy a bottle of this festive fragrance oil from The White Company and you are set.

 Fir Tree Fragrance Oil | £10 at The White Company